Andrei0872/my-dev-notes/articles/rxjs/exploring-rxjs.md

 * `notifyComplete()`
   * emitted by the **inner observable**

+* the inner obs' destination is the `{...}Subscriber`'s destination
+  * because if a complete notification comes in, the higher order subscriber will be unsubscribed(its descendant subscribers will be unsubscribed), but the inner obs will not not, as they have to first complete/emit in order to pass along the complete notification, which will possibly cause the entire subscribers chain(parent subscribers) to be unsubscribed

 * the **inner** observable is added to the `_subscriptions` arr of outer subscriber's `destination`; when the **inner completes**, it will automatically remove itself from `_subscriptions`
   * this is desired because if the **outer subscriber** completes and there are still **active inner observables**, then the outer one can be unsubscribed from, because if the source completed, there is no way this outer subscriber will receive any other notifications from the source;
   this does **not** mean that the inner observables must complete, because, apart from their creation, they're **independent from** the **outer observable**, which indicates that they should be kept _alive_, until all of them complete, which will in turn make the entire stream complete, thus unsubscribed.